rflandau/Orv/implementations/slims/README.md

-Slims is a an Orv implementation using a custom layer 5 protocol.
+Slims is a an Orv variant using a custom layer 5 protocol.
+This Go implementation was created as part of an independent study during the last semester of my masters at Carnegie Mellon University.

-# TODO

-- protobuf -> flatbuf
-- rename implementation packages to avoid confusion
-- install magefile (automated testing with -race; protobuf compilation)

 # Message Types

 Message types are similar to those detailed in the interaction model in the [main README](../../README.md) and are detailed in [PACKETS.md](PACKETS.md).

-# Payloads
+# Payload Serialization

-Orv payloads are serialized as flatbuffers and encapsulated in the header detailed above.
+Orv payloads are serialized as protocol buffers (version 3) and encapsulated in the header detailed above.

 # Version Negotiation